-- All graduate work offered at the Montgomery campus will carry full residence credit and will be accepted as such by the Graduate School, Auburn University. - All instructors for graduate level courses at Montgomery will be approved to teach graduate courses by the Graduate School, Auburn University.
+- 1. All graduate work offered at the Montgomery campus will carry full residence credit and will be accepted as such by the Graduate School, Auburn University. - All instructors for graduate level courses at Montgomery are approved to teach graduate courses by the Graduate School, Auburn University.
 This insures that a uniform quality of instruction will be maintained. - 3.
-Prescribed programs at AUM will comply with the counterpart programs in the School of Education, Auburn University except that some programs may be designed for the AUM student in such a way that the various options for course work are fewer.
-The limited number of courses taught at AUM initially should not prohibit a student who wants to include an appropriate course on the Auburn University campus from doing so.
+Prescribed programs at AUM comply with the counterpart programs in the School of Education, Auburn University except that some programs may be designed for the AUM student in such a way that the various options for course work are fewer.
+The limited number of courses taught at AUM should not prohibit a student who wants to include an appropriate course on the Auburn University campus from doing so.

-The initial graduate offerings at AUM will include courses to meet the needs of graduate students working toward the master's degrees in Elementary Education, Guidance and Counseling, and Secondary Education with a concentration in any academic teaching field.
+Graduate offerings at AUM include courses to meet the needs of graduate students working toward the master's degrees in Educational Administration, Elementary Education, Guidance and Counseling, and Secondary Education with a concentration in an academic teaching field.